poppopjmp/spiderfoot/README.md

 - Dockerfile for Docker-based deployments
 - Can call other tools like DNSTwist, Whatweb, Nmap and CMSeeK
 - [Actively developed since 2012!](https://medium.com/@micallst/lessons-learned-from-my-10-year-open-source-project-4a4c8c2b4f64)
+- REST API for programmatic access to all functionalities

 ### WANT MORE?
 **This extra feature are in roadmap integrating them in the opensource project**